HMAckerman/GUImap/docs/HaydenAckermanTestPlanv3.md

 ## Features Not to be Tested

-1. Features not Tested

- > All features will be tested.
+All features will be tested.

 ## Approach

-1. Testing Methods
+### Testing Methods

--   Testing will consist of a case-by-case basis.
+Testing will consist of a case-by-case basis.
 For example, say that I start with the Nmap scanning function.
 If that passes, I move to the next testing module.
 I will keep testing until I run into a bug or fault.
 At that point, I will attempt to fix the bug/fault, and start back over.
 This process will be repeated until the product is capable of smoothly operating.

-2. Testing Levels
+## Testing Levels

- > Component testing will be used to ensure that each individual piece of
- > the software functions according to specifications.
-Most testing will
- > be done via manual means, such as entering scan data and database
+Component testing will be used to ensure that each individual piece of the software functions according to specifications.
+Most testing will be done via manual means, such as entering scan data and database data.
- > data.
 This will ensure that the entered data is controlled.
-At a point
- > in the testing, I will begin utilizing “unconventional” data, to test
- > the robustness of the product.
-If automated testing is available,
- > depending on usability, it may be integrated as well.
+At a point in the testing, I will begin utilizing “unconventional” data, to test the robustness of the product.
+If automated testing is available, depending on usability, it may be integrated as well.

 ## Item Pass/Fail Criteria

- 7.1 Pass Criteria

 -   Nmap: In a physical environment with access to other machines, the user verifies the Nmap scanning tool shows that at least one system